In this recipe

 - Optional: Sprinkle a little cinnamon or chocolate powder for extra flavor!
 Your homemade frothy cappuccino is ready!

-If you donโt have any other tools, you can still brew espresso directly in a cup.
+If you don’t have any other tools, you can still brew espresso directly in a cup.
 This is the simplest method:

 - Take a thick cup and pour hot water into it to warm it, then remove it.

 - Add your coffee to the cup, and if you’d like, add some sugar and spices.
+Need the perfect water and coffee amounts?
+Check the recipe card.

 - Boil some water and let it sit for 3 minutes.
-We need the water to be around 95ยฐC (or 200ยฐF), so we let it rest before using it.
+We need the water to be around 95°C (or 200°F), so we let it rest before using it.

 - Pour the water in a thin stream over the coffee.
 Cover the whole surface.
 This helps the coffee brew under a layer of water.

 - Let it brew for 5 minutes.
-Donโt cover the cup.
+Don’t cover the cup.

 - Gently remove the coffee crust that forms on the coffee surface.